 Innovate your daily occurrence book: Prepare for threats

-Importance of the DOB
+Importance of the occurrence book

 More than any other tool, the security officer uses the daily occurrence book to record events.
 Even if nothing happens on shift, they’re likely to report ‘nothing to report’.
 Therefore, it stands to reason if you want a security officer to report something, get them to use the daily occurrence book.